BookStackApp/BookStack/dev/docs/php-testing.md

 TEST_DATABASE_URL="mysql://username:password@host-name:port/database-name"
 ```

+If the configured testing database cannot be reached when the suite boots, PHPUnit will now mark the affected tests as skipped and surface an explanatory message.
+This usually means the `mysql_testing` connection has not been configured locally.

 The testing database will need migrating and seeding with test data beforehand.
 This can be done by running `composer refresh-test-database`.

 ## Running Tests